DREP Market Capitalization Tops $6.74 Billion (DREP)

-DREP (CURRENCY:DREP) traded 21% lower against the U.S. dollar during the one day period ending at 13:00 PM Eastern on July 23rd.
-Over the last seven days, DREP has traded 31.3% lower against the U.S. dollar.
-DREP has a total market cap of $6.74 billion and approximately $27.62 million worth of DREP was traded on exchanges in the last 24 hours.
-One DREP coin can now be bought for about $1.96 or 0.00003398 BTC on popular exchanges.
+DREP (CURRENCY:DREP) traded 21% lower against the dollar during the one day period ending at 14:00 PM Eastern on July 28th.
+DREP has a total market capitalization of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last day.
+One DREP coin can currently be purchased for approximately $1.96 or 0.00003398 BTC on popular exchanges.
+In the last seven days, DREP has traded 31.3% lower against the dollar.

 DREP Profile